 Ionospheric Faraday rotation is always present at 20 and 90 cm.
 The amount of rotation can exceed 40 degrees at 20 cm at solar maximum, and remains notable even through solar minimum.
 Approximate correction schemes are available within the AIPS task FARAD.
 This task reads TEC (Total Electron Content) data and computes the appropriate correction.
-Unfortunately, relevent TEC data has not been available for the last two years.
-We are currently arranging to obtain the GPS L-band data taken at the VLBA's Pie Town site.
-At λ 90 cm, the situation is more difficult.
+Unfortunately, relevent TEC data has not been available for the last three years.
+At $\lambda 90$ cm, the situation is more difficult.
 Ionospheric effects are too large to be accurately corrected, and there are no polarized sources which allow fixing the true position angle.
 The best method to date has been with objects in which strong, compact polarized emission is found.
 Each scan can then be corrected to remove the ionospheric rotation, allowing an accurate measure of the polarized flux.
 However, the problem of fixing the true position angle remains.
+We are exploring the use of GPS data, combined with recently developed sophisticated models of the ionosphere to provide good phase and polarization corrections at L, P, and 4-bands.

 Circular polarization measurements are limited by the beam squint - the RCP and LCP primary beams are separated by 6 percent of the beamwidth.
-Since circular polarization is determined from the difference between RCP and LCP signals, there results a large error in all measurements of circular polarization.
-The effect is large - the apparent circular polarization is $\sim 10\%$ at $\lambda/4D$, and $\sim 20\%$ at $\lambda/2D$.
-This false circular polarization is antisymmetric with respect to the center of the antenna beam, so 12-hour observations will largely cancel out the effect - however, even so, the residual apparent circular polarization is probably only accurate to a few percent.
+Since circular polarization is determined from the difference between RCP and LCP signals, there results an appreciable error in all measurements of circular polarization.
+The effect is large - the apparent circular polarization is ~10% at $\lambda/4D$, and ~20% at $\lambda/2D$.
+This false circular polarization is antisymmetric with respect to the center of the antenna beam, so 12-hour observations should partially cancel out the effect - however, even so, the residual apparent circular polarization is probably only accurate to a few percent.